adamwan-nexplore/guidebook-nxp-hk/how-we-develop/code-review.md

 3. Share knowledge across the team
 4. Ensure consistency in coding standards

-## Remember
+## First Principle

-It is a collaborative process between the author and reviewers.
-We should focus on __improvement rather than criticism__.
+Both **author** and **reviewers** need to work together

 ## General Principles

 ### Author

-- Make sure the ticket number present
+- include the ticket number in the commit message
   - GitHub will link to the respective JIRA tickets
-- Do a self review first, you can also add comments to the pull requests
+- do a self review
+- comment to your pull request if necessary

-- More complex cases
+- work with complex database queries
-  - For complex database queries, request raw queries and query execution plans in the Pull Request description
+  - request raw queries
+  - query execution plans

+- work with complex logics
-  - For complex logics, provide graphical illustrations
+  - provide graphical illustrations
+  - be avoid to have lengthy description

 ### Reviewer

-- Approve working code ONLY
+- approve working code ONLY
-- Facilitate more good code
+- facilitate more good code
   - Do you understand the change?
   - Do you THINK you can code a similar change?
   - Do you THINK you can add features on top of this change applied?